 Permits Foundation conducts periodic surveys of employers, employees and partners to get their perspectives on dual careers and the impact that restrictions on partner employment have on family life, on business and the economy.
-Our most recent surveys, a 2018 Brexit survey of HR and mobility managers and our 2015 survey of 1100 highly skilled international employees and partners in the UK showed resounding support for maintaining dependants' right to work.
+Our 2018 Brexit survey of HR and mobility managers and our 2015 survey of 1,100 highly skilled international employees and partners in the UK showed resounding support for maintaining dependants' right to work.